SNMP (Simple Network Management Protocol) is a network device management protocol running on the application layer of the OSI model.

 By creating Traps with SNMP 3rd party software, we can reduce the request for management station information collection.
 As a result, we reduce network usage to a minimum.

-We have mentioned above that how SNMP works at the application layer.
+We have mentioned above how SNMP works at the application layer.
 You can easily find SNMP software on the Internet.
 To give an example of SNMP software;